VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 <--->

-Import real map data into blender, cool for topograhpic maps and such
+Import real map data into blender, cool for topographic maps and such

 <--->